LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 ![](asset/reduction.png)

 Overall, Inception V3 model has 24 million parameters, which is only 17% of VGG.
-This is nearly 6 x less parameters !
+This is nearly 6x less parameters !

 ![](asset/final.png)

 ## Getting the Results
-Once you have trained your model, create a CSV file to store your test predictions.
-Your file should have exactly 600 rows, each corresponding to a different test image, plus a header row.
+Once the model is trained, the notebook creates a CSV file to store test predictions.
+The file has exactly 600 rows, each corresponding to a different test image, plus a header row.
 You can find an example submission file (`sample_submission.csv`) in the repository.

-Your file should have exactly 3 columns:
+The file has exactly 3 columns:
 - `Id` - the file names of the test images (in the same order as the sample submission file)
 - `task_1` - the model's predicted probability that the image (at the path in Id) depicts melanoma
 - `task_2` - the model's predicted probability that the image (at the path in Id) depicts seborrheic keratosis

-Once the CSV file is obtained, the notebook provides the scores in the three categories.
+Once the CSV file is obtained, the notebook provides the scores for task_1, task_2 and the average of both.
 It also provides the corresponding ROC curves, along with the confusion matrix corresponding to melanoma classification.
-Note that you can also use the `get_results.py` file to score your submission.

-## Content
-- Mount Google Drive
-- Select folder with notebook and data folder in google colab
-- Download the datasets and unzip into data folder
-- import librairies and count available samples
-- explore the data
-- calculate corrective weights to compensate for skewness
-- Set Dataloader
-- Define train, validate and test functions
-- Train the models
-    - Obtain pre-trained VGG16 and adjust classifier section
-    - specify loss function and optimizer
-    - train and test the model
-   - Repeat with Inception V3 and ResNet-152
- - Get predictions and prepare results file
- - Evaluate predictions and plot scores, ROC and confusion matrix

-## Getting started
-1. Clone the repository and create a `data/` folder to hold the dataset of skin images.
-2. Create folders to hold the training, validation, and test images.
-3. Download and unzip the [training data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/train.zip) (5.3 GB).
-4. Download and unzip the [validation data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/valid.zip) (824.5 MB).
-5. Download and unzip the [test data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/test.zip) (5.1 GB).
-6. Place the training, validation, and test images in the ` data/` folder, at `data/train/`, `data/valid/`, and `data/test/`, respectively.
-Each folder should contain three sub-folders (`melanoma/`, `nevus/`, `seborrheic_keratosis/`), each containing representative images from one of the three image classes.

-I developed and run my notebook on Google Colab.
-To access the data, I mount my google drive as a first step in the notebook.

 ## Results